 The photos that follow are by no means intended as an exhaustive catalog of the house and its contents, merely my personal impressions, what I saw and felt during a guided tour.
 The two men included were our genial, knowledgeable guides.

 The emotional high points for me were captured in the last three photos, relating to the American Revolution.
-They show an actual revenue stamp on the back of wallpaper imported from England, a result of the infamous Stamp Act that gave rise to the rallying cry, "No taxation without representation.
+They show an actual revenue stamp on the back of wallpaper imported from England, a result of the infamous Stamp Act that gave rise to the rallying cry, "No taxation without representation."

 The last photo is a view from what may be one of the most famous windows in history.
 I had to shoot hurriedly through the wavy, handmade glass, but if you peer closely you can just make out the Old North Bridge where the "shot heard round the world" was fired, as immortalized by Ralph Waldo Emerson in his famous 1837 poem, "Concord Hymn."
 This is the window from which the family of Rev. William Emerson was thought to have watched that fateful skirmish between British regular soldiers and the rebel militias.
 Whether the Reverend, himself, stayed with his family, or went out to join the men in the fields is a matter of speculation.
 What is without doubt: the "shot heard round the world" was the first shot to have killed a British regular soldier in the heat of battle.
 It signaled the start of the American Revolution, on April 19, 1775, and was memorialized in the first stanza of Emerson’s poem: